-Entrepreneurs can attest that staffing businesses have the potential to be profitable under the right management.
+Entrepreneurs can attest that staffing businesses can be profitable under the proper management.
 However, ushering a startup company to success is easier said than done.
-With the number of staffing firms today, standing out from competition takes effort.
+With the number of staffing firms today, standing out from the competition takes effort.
 You need to know how to differentiate your company, attract clients, retain them, apply for staffing business loans, hire the right people, and more.

-Many business owners prefer to work with staffing agencies because of the convenience they offer.
+Many business owners prefer to work with staffing agencies because of their convenience.
 In the case of employee turnover, they can immediately find a replacement from agencies.
 Furthermore, leased employees have lower overhead costs compared to regular ones.

-Employees also like staffing agencies because it provides many opportunities for employment.
-While some of the firms only offer temporary employment, it’s an easy way to gain experience that paves the way to long-term positions.
+Employees also like staffing agencies because it provides many employment opportunities.
+While some firms only offer temporary employment, it’s an easy way to gain experience that paves the way to long-term positions.

 Starting your own company takes hard work, so here are four tips to help you get started.